Kurmi, Nigeria

 Kurmi is a Local Government Area in Taraba State, Nigeria.
 As a local government area it is administered by a Local Government Council consisting of a chairman, and elected councillors.
-The LGA is further divided into ten wards which are Abong, Ashuku/Eneme Akwento/Bokko, Baissa, Bente/Galea, Bissaula, Didan, Ndaforo/Gwanda, Njuwande, Nyido/Tosso.
+The LGA is further divided into ten wards which are Abong, Ashuku/Eneme, Akwento/Bokko, Baissa, Bente/Galea, Bissaula, Didan, Ndaforo/Gwanda, Njuwande, Nyido/Tosso.
 Its headquarters are in the town of Ba'Issa.

 Population and location

-Kurmi is bounded in the south by the Republic of Cameroon, in the south-east and North-east by Sardauna and Donga Local Government areas respectively.
-It is also bounded in the North by Bali Local Government, in North-west and south-west by Donga and Ussa Local Government areas respectively.
-It lies in an area of 1681 sqm with the population of 91,531 based on the 2006 census.
+Kurmi is bounded in the south by the Republic of Cameroon, in the south-east and North-east by Sardurna, Gashaka and Donga Local Government areas respectively.
+It is also bounded in the North by Bali and Gashaka Local Government, in North-west and south-west by Donga and Ussa Local Government areas respectively.
+It lies in an area of 4353 km2 with the population of 91,531 based on the 2006 census.

-Kurmi Local Government lies roughly between Latitudes 5° 31' and 7° 18'N, longitudes 10°18' and 11° 37'E at an elevation of 872 ft (265 m).
+Kurmi Local Government lies roughly between Latitudes 5° 31' and 7° 18'N, longitudes 10°18' and 11° 37'E at an elevation of 265 m.